karmacoma/lisk-rake/README.md

 > NOTE:
 > If you do not have a key, then CryptiKit will prompt you to generate one.
 At which point CryptiKit will proceed with adding the key to each server.

-* Prepare each server for installation of crypti node:
+* Install application dependencies on each server:

 ```
 rake install_deps